Eddges/calendarly/README.md

-#Calendarly
+# Calendarly

-Never miss an update with Calendarly
+## The App that never lets you miss an update